Set up the Task Tracker Tutorial Backend¶

 Press ENTER at each prompt to use the default value for your app configuration.

-If you see output containing the App ID for your new Realm app, your import command successfully created a new app:
+You should see the following output if your push command successfully created a new app:

-You can also confirm that your app was created successfully by
+You can confirm that your app was created successfully by

 navigating to the Realm tab in the Atlas UI.
 You should